Preparing your application

 - Ensure all documents are uploaded when lodging your e-Application.
 Applications lodged without supporting documents cannot be assessed.

-Guidelines for the research proposal Your application for admission to a Higher Degree by Research form must be submitted with a three page research proposal.
+Guidelines for the research proposal Your application for admission to a Higher Degree by Research form must be submitted with a two page research (an additional page of references is permitted if required) proposal.
 These following guidelines are designed to assist you with structuring your proposal.

 You may receive guidance on your proposal from your potential supervisor, but the three page proposal must be written by you.